jbe/lazy_load/README.md

 ---

-LazyLoad is a more elaborate alternative to the autoload method.
+LazyLoad is a more elaborate alternative to the [autoload](http://ruby-doc.org/core/classes/Module.html#M000443) method.
 For instance, it allows setting up callbacks to be invoked when a certain constant is referenced.
-It does not monkey patch or pollute the global namespace.
-It is typically used in scenarios where you need to "soft require" something; falling back to other implementations when it doesn't work.
+It is used in scenarios where you need to "soft require" something -- typically to find the "best available" implementation of something, or fail gracefully when dependencies are not met.

-Unlike autoload, LazyLoad is scoped.
-When you register a callback for the `Foo` constant, referencing `LazyLoad::Foo` will try to load it.
+Unlike autoload, LazyLoad is scoped, and it does therefore not pollute or monkey patch.
+What this means is: When you register a callback for the `Foo` constant, referencing `LazyLoad::Foo` will trigger the callback.
 Simply referencing `Foo` will not trigger the callback.

 ### Samples